Cyclic sieving phenomena for trees and tree-rooted maps: Trees with given vertex degrees under -rotation

-\end{lemma} Note that in the third case, $d \mid n$, so that if $d=2$ then $n$ is even: the second and third cases are thus disjoint, because $n$ is odd in the second case.
+Note that in the third case we have $d \mid n$, so that if $d=2$ then $n$ is even; the second and third case are thus disjoint because $n$ is odd in the second case.

 \begin{proof}[Proof of Lemma \ref{lem:12}] The case where $e=0$ is trivial.
 Therefore we assume from now on that $e$ is a positive divisor of~$\de n_\de$ with $e<\de n_\de$.
 Then $\om^e$ is a primitive $d$-th root of unity.
-According to~\eqref{eq:1+q^{n-1}5}, in order to obtain a non-zero value of the specialisation on the left-hand side of~\eqref{eq:16}, the number $i_d$ given by~\eqref{eq:i_d} or~\eqref{eq:i_d2} must be zero.
-Note that by assumption, $d\mid \de n_\de$, so that, with the notation $N_i$ used in the proof of Lemma~\ref{lem:11},
+According to~\eqref{eq:1+q^{n-1}5}, in order to obtain a non-zero value of the specialisation on the left-hand side of~\eqref{eq:16}, the number $j_d$ given by~\eqref{eq:j_d} or~\eqref{eq:j_d2} must be zero.
+Note that, by assumption, we have $d\mid \de n_\de$, so that, with the notation $N_i$ used in the proof of Lemma~\ref{lem:11},

-As already discussed in the proof of Lemma~\ref{lem:11}, the third summand is negative if and only if $\sum N_i=0$, and in this case it equals~$-1$.
-We have seen that $i_d=0$ in this case, that $d$ divides $n_\de-1$ and all $n_i$'s with $i\neq d$.
+As already discussed in the proof of Lemma~\ref{lem:11}, the third summand on the right-hand side is negative if and only if $\sum N_i=0$, and in this case it equals~$-1$.
+We have seen that $j_d=0$ in this case, that $d$ divides~$n_\de-1$ and all $n_i$'s with $i\neq d$.
 We are then in the third case of~\eqref{eq:16} with $\ell=\de$.
 The left-hand side of~\eqref{eq:16} is then evaluated using the simple fact~\eqref{eq:SM}.

-If on the other hand $\sum N_i >0$, then the third summand in~\eqref{eq:deldel} is non-negative.
-The equation $i_d=0$ holds if and only if $d\mid n_\de$ (which means that $N_\de=1-1/d$) and $\sum N_i \le 1$.
+If, on the other hand $\sum N_i >0$, then the third summand in~\eqref{eq:deldel} is non-negative.
+The equation $j_d=0$ holds if and only if $d\mid n_\de$ (which means that $N_\de=1-\frac 1d$) and $\sum N_i \le 1$.
 Given the value of $N_\de$, this means that $\sum_{i\neq \de} N_i \le 1/d$, or equivalently $\sum_{i\neq \de} N_i \in \{0, 1/d\}$. \begin{itemize} \item If $\sum_{i\neq \de} N_i=0$, then each $n_i$ is divisible by $d$ (including $n_\de$, as we have seen above).
 Then~\eqref{tree-cond} forces $d=2$, and we are in the second case of~\eqref{eq:16}.
-The left-hand side of~\eqref{eq:16} is then evaluated using the simple fact~\eqref{eq:SM}. \item If $\sum_{i\neq \de} N_i=1/d$, then there exists $\ell\neq \de$ such that $N_\ell=1/d$ (that is, $d \mid n_\ell-1$), while $d\mid N_i$ for $i\neq \ell$ (including $i=\de$).
+The left-hand side of~\eqref{eq:16} is then evaluated using the simple fact~\eqref{eq:SM}. \item If $\sum_{i\neq \de} N_i=1/d$, then there exists $\ell\neq \de$ such that $N_\ell=1/d$ (that is, $d \mid (n_\ell-1)$), while $d\mid N_i$ for $i\neq \ell$ (including $i=\de$).
 We are then in the third case of~\eqref{eq:16}, with $\ell\neq \de$.
 The left-hand side of~\eqref{eq:16} is then evaluated using the simple fact~\eqref{eq:SM}. \end{itemize} \end{proof}